AtulYadav01/Movable-Text/README.md

 # Movable-Text

-From this repository you can learn how to make text Movable and Resizable, Just Open the MainActivity file and see the code.
+From this repository you can learn how to make text/Image Movable and Resizable, also you can check how to curve text in an Arc.
+Just Open the MainActivity file and see the code.

 For any queries you can contact me on